Ecwid/ecwid-api-docs/includes/_store_profile.md

 #### GeneralInfo
 Field | Type | Description
 ----- | ---- | -----------
 storeUrl | string | Storefront URL.
-If this field is empty in the store settings and omitted in the request, it will be automatically copied from the current Starter Site URL starterSite | \<StarterSiteInfo\> | Starter Site settings
+If this field is empty in the store settings and omitted in the request, it will be automatically copied from the current Starter Site URL. **When updating, make sure to add protocol to the URL (`http://` or `https://`)**. starterSite | \<StarterSiteInfo\> | Starter Site settings

 #### Account